Royal Windsor at Balmoral Village

 That was confirmed the day the sales office opened last May.
 Penny came with friends to find a huge lineup, and the sales office jammed all day.
 “It was like old home week, as friends and acquaintances united outside to profess their interest and exclaim this would be the 'hot' place to live.”

 Penny recounts another fun story.
 “Friends were at a local restaurant and nearby was a table of ladies having a great time toasting, laughing and so on.
-When my friend asked what they were celebrating, they said 'Two of us just bought places at Balmoral!'"
+When my friend asked what they were celebrating, they said 'Two of us just bought places at Royal Windsor at Balmoral!'"

-“I foresee Balmoral as an active, popular, thriving seniors' community.
+“I foresee this as an active, popular, thriving seniors' community.
 I feel really lucky to be part of it,” says Penny.